danaive/Haloes/README.md

 # Haloes

-Waiting for DAWN!
+Waiting for DAWN !

 ### todo

-* guest view
-* challenge deployment
+* split group from team